hpcoloma/itat/README.md

 ## Technologies And Languages
 The IT asset tracker system is developed using the following technologies and programming languages:

- - ***Google Sheets:*** Utilized for storing and managing the inventory data in a spreadsheet format.
+### Languages Used

- -***Python:*** The main programming language used for implementing the backend logic and interaction with Google Sheets.
+ - ***Python:*** The main programming language used for implementing the backend logic and interaction with Google Sheets.
 Python provides libraries such as gspread for accessing Google Sheets API and rich for enhancing the command-line interface with rich text formatting.

  - ***HTML (Hypertext Markup Language):*** s the standard markup language for creating web pages and web applications.
 It provides the structure and content of the web pages.
  - ***CSS (Cascading Style Sheets):*** CSS is used for styling the HTML elements, This was used to position, add background and colors to the application web page.
- - ***Google Sheets API:*** Used to interact with Google Sheets programmatically, allowing the application to read from and write to spreadsheet documents stored in Google Drive.
  - ***Rich library:*** Employed for enhancing the command-line interface with formatted text, including colors, styles, and tables, providing a more visually appealing and user-friendly experience.

  Overall, the combination of Python, Google Sheets, Google Sheets API, and the Rich library enables the development of a robust IT asset tracker system with a user-friendly command-line interface for managing inventory effectively.